crocs-muni/meesign-server/ARCHITECTURE.md

 Protocols are defined throughout several places in the codebase:
 1. The `proto/meesign.proto` files in this and `meesign-crypto` repositories define a `ProtocolType` enumeration.
 Both must be extended.
-2. A few trait implementations for `ProtocolType` must be extended in `main.rs`.
+2. A few trait implementations for `ProtocolType` must be extended in `persistence/enums.rs`.
-3. Another `ProtocolType` enum must be extended in `persistence/enums.rs`.
-4. The `protocol_type` enum must be extended in the DB migrations.
+3. The `protocol_type` enum must be extended in the DB migrations.
-5. A module should be added into `protocols`, similar to other protocols defined there.
+4. A module should be added into `protocols`, similar to other protocols defined there.
-6. The module needs to create a type implementing the `Protocol` trait for each of its variants, for example `<protocol>Group`, `<protocol>Sign`, ...
+5. The module needs to create a type implementing the `Protocol` trait for each of its variants, for example `<protocol>Group`, `<protocol>Sign`, ...
-7. The module should use constants from `meesign_crypto::protocols::<protocol>`.
+6. The module should use constants from `meesign_crypto::protocols::<protocol>`.

 The overall structure should reflect the way other protocols are implemented.
 See the `protocols/frost.rs` module for example.